-On behalf of the members of the Bridgewater State University Police Department, I want to thank you for your interest in our annual publication "Safety on Campus."
-We publish this report because it contains valuable information for our campus community, and to comply with the important provisions of the Federal Clery Act.
-Campus safety and compliance with the Clery Act is a part of everyone's responsibility at Bridgewater State University.
+On behalf of the members of the Bridgewater State University Police Department, I want to thank you for your interest in our annual publication, "Safety on Campus."
+We publish this report because it contains valuable information for our community, and to comply with the important provisions of thefederal Clery Act.
+Campus safety and compliance with the Clery Act are a part of everyone's responsibility at Bridgewater State University.